JohnEarnest/Decker/docs/decker.md

 - `"text"`: files with a `.txt` or `.csv` extension.
 The result will always be a string.
 - `"any"`: any file.
 The result may be an image, sound, or string.

-If a sound file is unreadable (or the user cancels), it will be loaded as a sound with `size` `0`.
+If an image contains transparent pixels, they will be read as pattern 0.
 There are several possible `hint` arguments to control the interpretation of colors in an image:

 - `"color"` (or no hint): convert to Decker's 16-color palette (patterns 32-47).
 Read only the first frame of an animated GIF.
 - `"gray"`: convert to 256 grays based on a perceptual weighting of the RGB channels.
 Read only the first frame of an animated GIF.